janba/GEL/README.md

 - voxel grid data structures,
 - spatial data structures for triangles and points

-Functionality includes
+Unique functionality includes
 - Local Separator Skeletonization
 - Inverse skeletonization: Face extrusion quad meshes (FEQ) from graphs.

+There are also several features that you might find elsewhere but which are included in GEL and work well.
 - Garland-Heckbert simplification of triangle meshes,
 - signed distance field (SDF) computation,
+- iso-surface polygonization,
 - edge flipping-based mesh optimization,
-- iso-surface polygonization,
-- mesh smoothing (including anisotropic smoothing),
+- mesh smoothing (including anisotropic smoothing).

-A linear algebra library for small vectors and matrices (2D, 3D, and 4D) is also included as well as tools for visualizing meshes using OpenGL.
+GEL also contains a linear algebra library for small vectors and matrices (2D, 3D, and 4D) as well as tools for visualizing meshes using OpenGL.
+One could argue that using a library such as Eigen for the former and perhaps PolyScope for that latter would be more appropriate.
+However, having these things be part of GEL makes the library more self contained.

 GEL requires a recent C++ compiler but has very few dependencies.
 For visualization, OpenGL and GLFW are required, but these dependencies can be omitted if visualization is not needed.
 This somewhat limits the capabilities of GEL, and most projects that use GEL would also require other libraries (such as a linear algebra library) but by not requiring these to be installed as dependencies of GEL, compilation is simplified and porting to new platforms becomes much easier.